 The company, owned by Amazon founder and CEO Jeff Bezos, is working to deliver on that promise in the next one to two years.
 It isn’t saying yet what the trip might cost.

 Attendees at EAA AirVenture in Oshkosh got the chance to gaze up at the 55-foot-tall BE-3 New Shepard rocket, a scorched veteran of five suborbital launches and now headed to a museum.
 Next to it, a shiny mockup of the crew capsule provided a glimpse of what space customers might experience on their intense, but short journey to an apogee of about 330,000 feet—100 kilometers, right at the Karman line of 62 miles that defines the edge of space.
-People lined up for hours at points during the show to sit in the six-passenger capsule, which includes large windows and reclining seats to help the travelers endure the 3-G launch experience with peak pressures of up to 5 Gs.
+People lined up for hours at points during the show to sit in the six-passenger capsule, which includes large windows and reclining seats to help the travelers endure the 3-G launch experience with peak accelerations of up to 5 Gs.

 During launch, the three engines in the New Shepard rocket generate some 110,000 pounds of thrust, fueled by liquid hydrogen.
 The booster is throttleable between 20,000 and 110,000 lbst, according to Ariane Cornell, head of astronaut strategy and sales for Blue Origin.
 At about 75 km in altitude, the rocket releases from the capsule and returns to near its launch pad, landing vertically.
 A ring around the top of the rocket helps it stay vertical during the descent.
 At about 20,000 feet, drag brakes pop out of the side of the booster, cutting the descent rate in half.
 A massive burst of engine power at 3,600 feet further slows the descent, and the rocket touches down on crushable legs.
 The goal is to quickly inspect the engines and launch again in 24 hours.
 The plan is for the engines to last for 25 flights.
 The rocket itself should be good for about 100 launches.
 After separation from the booster, the capsule will continue its ascent.
 At apogee, the capsule will rotate slowly to give all aboard a great view of Earth and space through the six 1,000-square-inch windows.